 Temaril P for dogs has a wide range of potential uses.

 Allergic reactions make up a large quantity of the conditions it is used to treat.
+This includes allergic reactions that cause excessive itching and/or swelling.

 Dogs allergies can be flared up by multiple things.
 Like humans, pollen can be a major agitator, and is sometimes unavoidable.